lkbnch/SSW_590_Project/README.md

 4. Push to the branch
 5. Create a Pull Request

-## Support
+## License

-For issues and support:
-- Create GitHub issues
-- Contact the development team
-- Check AWS documentation
-- Review CloudWatch logs
+This project is licensed under the MIT License - see the LICENSE file for details.